vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_19-azure-digital-twins.md

     Remember to replace **{your-id}**.

-1. To create an authorization rule with listen and send permissions on the new Event Hub, enter the folowing command:
+1. To create an authorization rule with listen and send permissions on the new Event Hub, enter the following command:

     ```powershell
     az eventhubs eventhub authorization-rule create --rights Listen Send --resource-group rg-az220  --eventhub-name evh-az220-func2tsi --name TSIHubPolicy --namespace-name evhns-az220-training-{your-id}